|

 that work in the opposite manner.
 Conflict resolution decides which rules

+to use and in which order.
 The purpose of this paper is not to dictate the best algorithm or system

 for analyzing conflict and peace.
 Instead, it is to be an